Getting a taxi in Lanzarote is simple and inexpensive.

 There are always taxis at the airport and ports.
-At the airport, on the busiest days, you may have a wait, but they come around pretty fast.
+At the airport, on the busiest days, for example on Saturdays, you may have a wait, but they come around pretty fast.
 There’s a handler who will ask you how many people and if any need assistance, and he will call forward a suitable cab for your party.

 There are taxi ranks in all the resort areas, as well as the towns and villages.

 You can book a taxi online by scanning this QR code, and creating a log in, in the app.